qwangmsk/fast-vep-wrapper/README.md

 Besides [fast-vep-wrapper.pl](), this project also consists of the following files:
  1. Script file [run-vep-wrapper.pl]() provides application-level wrapper functions.
 I mainly use it to test [fast-vep-wrapper.pl]().
 I also use [run-vep-wrapper.pl]() to run [maf2maf.pl](https://github.com/ckandoth/vcf2maf).
 Unlike [fast-vep-wrapper.pl](), [run-vep-wrapper.pl]() requires users to define a configuration file.
  2. Text file [depth_cols.txt]() contains read count-related column names (1st column) that appear repeatitively in various MAF files.
 The 2nd column of the file are [vcf2maf](https://github.com/ckandoth/vcf2maf) arguments corresponding to these count-related column names.
 When parsing MAF file header, [run-vep-wrapper.pl]() looks for words in the 1st column of [depth_cols.txt]() and then automatically constructs correct command to run [fast-vep-wrapper.pl]() / [maf2maf.pl](https://github.com/ckandoth/vcf2maf).
 The file [depth_cols.txt]() allows fully automatic annotation of MAF files from diverse sources.
- 3. Script [msk-vep-wrapper.pl]() stores and re-uses VEP-annotated MAF files.
-It is designed specifically for MSKCC user who does not want to manage previous annotation files.
+ 3. Script [msk-vep-wrapper.pl]() (obsolete) stores and re-uses VEP-annotated MAF files.
+It is designed for MSKCC user who does not want to manage reusable annotation files.
+Because [fast-vep-wrapper.pl]() is fast enough, [msk-vep-wrapper.pl]() is currently not used.

 Quick start
 -----------